|Historical||Using Knoppix||Network addressing|

 Default locations for GRUB installation will be offered, then it will be configured to boot any of the installations found on the computer, with the new system listed first.

 The clock setting will be checked before the installation is tidied up, the computer shut down, and then restarted.

 After the initial installation, you may be presented with a plain text virtual terminal or an X-windows screen.
 Try the command "startx" if an installed X-windows system does not start automatically.
-You can move between virtual terminal screens using typically Alt+F1 to Alt+F6, with typically Alt+F7 going to the x-window graphical display if available, while Ctrl+Alt+F1 to Ctrl+Alt+F6 will switch from a graphical screen to a text terminal.
-Any active processes will continue in each case, and you can return to them later.
+You can move between virtual terminal screens using typically Alt+F1 to Alt+F6, with typically Alt+F7 going to the x-window graphical display if available, while you may need to use Ctrl+Alt+F1 to Ctrl+Alt+F6 to switch from a graphical screen to a text terminal.
+Any active processes should continue in each case, and you can return to them later.

 Once the initial installation has been completed, the file /etc/apt/sources.list should be checked to ensure that the correct list of original Debian and other mirror sites is included.
 The Debian website provides security and other important updates for installed systems, and should be checked frequently.

 If you wish to add other software I suggest you use the search facility on the Packages page of the Debian website to find relevant suggestions.

 The default command-line package maintenance system is "apt".
 You may wish to update the list of available packages by running